fsantoyo86/pruebaTecnicaB/README.md

 The following are files for the technical test for data science version B

-To run each file just write python or python3 and the name of the file.py
+To run each file just write python or python3 and the name of the file.py.
+Some files require specific libraries (pandas, matplotlib, sklearn).
+In the installation there are instructions to perform the installation

 ## Installation
 ***